plan-be/iode/doc/dev/DESCRIPTION.md

 ### k\_val.c {#T32}

 Basic functions to retrieve object data based on their position or name in the kdb.
-If the object is packed (EQ, TBL...) the position (n) of the element in the pack must be given.
+If the object is packed (EQ, Table...) the position (n) of the element in the pack must be given.

 List of functions